donkirkby/chess-kit/raw_rules/new_rules.md

 start and end positions must not be under attack, if the king is uncloaked.

 ## Chess960
+This is probably the least silly game in the collection; people organize Chess960 tournaments!
+It's still a bit silly, because it takes away the standard "opening book".
 One of the challenges to learning chess is that strong players have spent a lot of time studying standard openings.
 That can also make the early game feel like you're following a script.
 Randomizing the starting position should make the standard openings much less important and make the play feel more creative.

 ### Starting Position
 The idea of randomizing the starting position has been around since the 1790s,